Soap: Honey Beer

 The honey and the hops give this bar a nice clean smell with a hint of sweetness.
 The lather is so bubbly that one customer said it was like taking a bubble bath in the shower!
 Great for shaving too!
 Makes a unique gift for a man in your life!

-- The malt and yeast in beer, rich in B vitamins and trace minerals, help make skin smooth and supple
+- The malt and yeast in Beer, rich in B vitamins and trace minerals, help make skin smooth and supple

-- Organic honey moisturizes and soothes
+- Honey moisturizes and soothes

 - Great for sensitive skin